dnmfarrell/perltricks-static/content/article/check-your-module-pod-using-perldoc.md

 {
+   "draft" : false,
    "authors" : [
       "David Farrell"
    ],
+   "slug" : "9/2013/4/1/Check-your-module-POD-using-perldoc",
    "description" : "Perl ships with a command-line program called perldoc that makes it easier to search and read Perl's vast documentation in the POD markup language.
-If perldoc is called with the -F flag, it will display the POD markup of an input file - this can be useful when your are developing a new Perl distribution and want to check the appearance of the POD in your module before it appears on CPAN for all to see.", "slug" : "9/2013/4/1/Check-your-module-POD-using-perldoc", "draft" : false,
+If perldoc is called with the -F flag, it will display the POD markup of an input file - this can be useful when your are developing a new Perl distribution and want to check the appearance of the POD in your module before it appears on CPAN for all to see.", "title" : "Check your module POD using perldoc", "date" : "2013-04-01T22:45:35",
+   "image" : null,
-   "date" : "2013-04-01T22:45:35",
+   "categories" : "testing",
    "tags" : [
       "debugging",
       "documentation",
       "pod",
       "old_site"
-   ],
-   "image" : null,
-   "title" : "Check your module POD using perldoc"
+   ]
 }

 Perl ships with a command-line program called perldoc that makes it easier to search and read Perl's vast documentation in the POD markup language.
 If perldoc is called with the -F flag, it will display the POD markup of an input file - this can be useful when your are developing a new Perl distribution and want to check the appearance of the POD in your module before it appears on CPAN for all to see.